troylhy1991/DEEP-TIMING/README.md

 ## Highlights

-*High-quality annotated TIMING Data
+* High-quality annotated TIMING Data
+  Leveraging unsupervised algorithm and man-in-the-loop fashion, we generated more than 5,000 nanowell images with cell bounding box annotations, 180 sequences of time-lapse nanowell frames with bounding box as well as track ID annotations and 72,000 cropped cell patches with apoptosis status (positive/negative) annotations.

-*Cell detection leveraging phase-contrast channel and Faster R-CNN algorithm
+* Cell detection leveraging phase-contrast channel and Faster R-CNN algorithm

-*Label-free apoptosis classification using CNN and LSTM Models
+* Label-free apoptosis classification using CNN and LSTM Models

-*Customized visualization tool from TIMING2-board
+* Customized visualization tool from TIMING2-board